GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/cloudfee-instance.md

 ## Preconditions

 1. Offline deployment of [DataFlux Func](https://func.guance.com/#/)
-2. Open the [script market](https://func.guance.com/doc/script-market-basic-usage/) of self-built DataFlux Func
+2. Open the [script market](https://func.guance.com/doc/script-market-basic-usage/) of  DataFlux Func
-3. Create [API Key](../../management/api-key/open-api.md) in Guance Cloud "management/API Key management"
+3. Create [API Key](../../management/api-key/open-api.md) in Guance "management/API Key management"
-4. In DataFlux Func，by「Script Marketplace」to install「Guance Cloud Self-Built Core Package」「Guance Cloud Algorithm Library」「Guance Cloud Self-Built script (Cloud Account Billing Inspection)」.
+4. In DataFlux Func，by「Script Marketplace」to install「Guance  Core Package」「Guance Algorithm Library」「Guance  script (Cloud Account Billing Inspection)」.
 5. Install and open[「Observation Cloud Integration (Huawei Cloud - Billing Collection - By Instance)」](https://func.guance.com/doc/script-market-guance-aliyun-billing-by-instance/)、[「Observation Cloud Integration (Tencent Cloud - Billing Collection - By Instance)」](https://func.guance.com/doc/script-market-guance-huaweicloud-billing-by-instance/)、[「Observation Cloud Integration (Alibaba Cloud - Billing Collection - By Instance)」](https://func.guance.com/doc/script-market-guance-tencentcloud-billing-by-instance/) in the Script Market, and the number of days to collect data exceeds 15 days
-6. In the DataFlux Func, write the self-built check processing function
+6. In the DataFlux Func, write the  check processing function
-7. In the self-built DataFlux Func, create auto-trigger configuration for the written function through "Manage/Auto-trigger Configuration"
+7. In the  DataFlux Func, create auto-trigger configuration for the written function through "Manage/Auto-trigger Configuration"

-> **Note：**If you are considering using a cloud server for your DataFlux Func offline deployment, please consider deploying with your current Guance Cloud SaaS[on [the same carrier in the same region](../../../getting-started/necessary-for-beginners/select-site/)。
+> **Note：**If you are considering using a cloud server for your DataFlux Func offline deployment, please consider deploying with your current Guance SaaS[on [the same carrier in the same region](../../getting-started/necessary-for-beginners/select-site/)。
 >
 > **Note 2:** Since instance level billing data is stored in logs, Observation Cloud SaaS log data is only stored for 15 days by default.